 None of these other modes of communication have gone away.
-But Slack combines secure access control, record keeping, and instantaneousness in a way that no other tool can.
+But Slack combines secure access control, record keeping, and immediacy in a way that no other tool can.

 With Slack, an IT Manager can instantly provision accounts for new employees, and instantly revoke access on a worker’s last day.
 Auditors can access all of the communications taking place within a business, going back to “the dawn of time.”
 And employees can search these users and histories to quickly find answers to their questions.

 Slack and email have many similarities.
 Both allow you to attach documents, communicate virtually, and share information with multiple people.

 Anyone can send an email to anybody else.
 But Slack is different because it’s a closed system.
 Only pre-approved users can send messages in your company’s Slack workspace.